ruller009/English-Vietnamese-Dictionary/README.md

 # English-Vietnamese-Dictionary
-The application provides many functions for Vietnamese people to learn English
+The native mobile application provides many functions for Vietnamese people to learn English